-You will then get a dialog similar to the following (which may look different depending on which web browser you are using):
+You will then get a dialog like the following (which may look different depending on which web browser you are using):

-Click Open to open the file in the MS Office application, under the control of the Aras Office Connector.
+Click Open Aras Office Connector to open the file in the MS Office application, under the control of the Aras Office Connector.
 You can then continue with your work.